Race Fueling Calculator

 How this is calculated

 Carbs per hour follow the Jeukendrup / ISSN bands by duration: under 60 min, 0–30 g/hr (often optional); 60–150 min, 30–60 g/hr; 150 min and longer, 60–90 g/hr.
 Highly trained guts can push to 90–120 g/hr with multiple-transportable carb mixes.
+We nudge the midpoint with conditions — cool weather tolerates the upper end of the band; heat impairs gut absorption, so the target trends lower.

 Fluid ranges scale by conditions and body weight: cool 400–600 mL/hr, warm 500–750 mL/hr, hot 600–900 mL/hr.
-Sodium defaults to ~500 mg/L of fluid; salty sweaters may need more.
+Sodium scales with sweat losses — ~400 mg/L (cool), ~500 mg/L (warm), ~700 mg/L (hot).
+Salty sweaters may need more.

 Pre-race meal is 2 g/kg body weight in carbs, 2–3 hours before.
 For races over 90 minutes, carb-load 8–10 g/kg/day for 24–36 hours leading in.